-COMBINE a b c # keywords COMBINE need to be on top of the parameter file (the first keyword).
-It can be placed after comments.
+COMBINE a b c # keywords COMBINE need to be on top of the parameter file, but possibly after comments.

 For example:

 COMBINE 7 2 3 4

 combines content of fields 2 3 4 into field 7; the data file is not changed, only the program treats field 7 as fields 2 3 4 put together (without spaces).
 The combined fields can be treated as "numeric" with the total length is < 9 or "alpha".
 The keyword is optional but must be placed in the top of the parameter file.